cloudevents/sdk-powershell/README.md

 ```powershell
 @{'key' = 'value-1'}
 ```
-`AlwaysAttrValue` - Each element is represented as a hashtable with two keys<br/>
+`AlwaysAttrValue` - Each element is a HashTable with two keys<br/>
-        'Attributes' - key-value pair of the cml element attributes if any, otherwise null<br/>
+        'Attributes' - key-value pair of the Xml element attributes if any, otherwise null<br/>
         'Value' - string value represinting the xml element inner text<br/>
 Example:
 ```xml